 - Section A:

 - This section is divided into two parts.
-The first part will contain 05 Multiple Choice Questions of 1 mark.
+The first part will contain 05 multiple-choice questions of 1 mark.
 There is a negative marking for every wrong answer (1/3 will be deducted for the 1-mark question).

 - The remaining 05 Multiple Choice Questions are of 2 marks each, and 2/3 marks will be deducted for these types of questions in case of wrong attempts.